Koninginnedok

 Koninginnedok was the first iron floating dry dock in Amsterdam.
-It was built to service the ocean liners that came into use in the mid 19th century.
+It was built to service the ocean liners that came into use in the mid-19th century.
 The dry dock was important to maintain Amsterdam's position in the oceanic trade.
 Koninginnedok was a landmark of Amsterdam, clearly visible from the southern bank of the IJ and on city maps.
-As bigger floating docks and ocean liners came into use, Koninginnedok was relegated to serving smaller types of ships.
-It was moved to a less conspicuous location but nevertheless served for over century.
+As larger floating docks and ocean liners came into use, Koninginnedok was relegated to serving smaller types of ships.
+It was moved to a less conspicuous location but nevertheless served for over a century.

 Context

 The Suez Canal, which opened in 1869, made it economically feasible to operate steam shipping lines to the Dutch East Indies.
 In 1870, this led to the foundation of the Stoomvaart Maatschappij Nederland (SMN).
 This company was based in Amsterdam, but its ships could not reach their home port and had to use the outport of Nieuwediep.
 Meanwhile, the North Sea Canal was constructed from 1865 to 1876.
 It was expected that as soon as the North Sea Canal would become suitable for ocean liners (this happened in October 1878), the ministry of defense would no longer allow SMN to use its dry docks in Nieuwediep.

-In 1846, the first floating dry dock in the city; Amsterdam Wooden Drydock I had been commissioned.
-Up to 1857, it was followed by three more.
+In 1846, the first floating dry dock in the city, Amsterdam Wooden Drydock I, had been commissioned.
+By 1857, it had been followed by three more.
 These wooden dry docks were too small for SMN's and other ocean liners.
 They were located in the Oosterdok and Westerdok.
 This was beneficial as long as the IJ was tidal, but became a competitive disadvantage after the IJ was closed off by the Oranje Locks in 1872.

 The situation led to two initiatives to establish new floating dry docks in Amsterdam.
 The first initiative led to the establishment of the Nederlansche Maatschappij voor Scheepsbouw en Dokken (NMSD) by Messrs. von Lindern.
 The other initiative was supported by the SMN and led to the foundation of the Amsterdamsche Droogdok Maatschappij (ADM).

 Ordering and construction

 The order for Koninginnedok was intrinsically linked to the foundation of the Amsterdamsche Droogdok Maatschappij.
 Potential investors in ADM would want to have some idea of what that dry dock would cost.
-For this, the founders based their dry dock on the biggest ship that could pass the North Sea locks of the canal.
+For this, the founders based their dry dock on the largest ship that could pass the North Sea locks of the canal.
 These allowed ships of 120 by 18 by 8 m to pass.
 The founders then had William Pearce manager of John Elder & Co.
 Shipyard make a design for such a dry dock.
 The same company had also built the first ocean liners of the SMN.